 Configure Akamai EAA

 To start, you must download the metadata file from the Certificate Management page in the AuthPoint management UI.
-Once you have that, you can configure Akamai EAA.
+After you have that, you can configure Akamai EAA.

 - Log in to WatchGuard Cloud.